uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

       batch_size: 4
       optimization_metric: balanced_accuracy # the metric used for optimization
       reports: []
+      refit_optimal_model: False

-The flow of the hyperparameter optimization is shown in the Figure 2, along with the output that is generated and reports executed during the particular step:
+The flow of the hyperparameter optimization is shown below, along with the output that is generated and reports executed at each step:

 .. figure:: ../_static/images/hp_optmization_with_outputs.png
   :width: 70%

-  Figure 2 - execution flow of the TrainMLModelInstruction along with the information on data and reports generated at each step
+  Execution flow of the TrainMLModelInstruction along with the information on data and reports generated at each step.

 For implementation detals, see :ref:`Hyperparameter Optimization Details`.